 Total = 10,800

-I would like to extend my heart-felt gratitude to Asa ni Quen? and our hosts her brother Art Cuadr, his wife Daniee, their son Ford, and Rizza for making this trip a success and real adventure.
+I would like to extend my heart-felt gratitude to Asa ni Quen? and our hosts her brother Art Cuadra, his wife Daniee, their son Ford, and Rizza for making this trip a success and real adventure.

-Watch the vlogs of Asa ni Quen? for our this trip:
+Also watch the vlogs of Asa ni Quen? for our this trip:

 *Some Photos Credit to Asa ni Quen? and her brother.